-Red Cedar (Juniperus virginiana), known as eastern red cedar, Virginian juniper, eastern juniper, red juniper, pencil cedar, and aromatic cedar, is a species of juniper native to eastern North America from southeastern Canada to the Gulf of Mexico and east of the Great Plains.
+Eastern Redcedar (Juniperus virginiana), also known as Virginian juniper, eastern juniper, red juniper, pencil cedar, and aromatic cedar, is a species of juniper native to eastern North America from southeastern Canada to the Gulf of Mexico and east of the Great Plains.
 Further west it is replaced by the related Juniperus scopulorum (Rocky Mountain juniper) and to the southwest by Juniperus ashei (Ashe juniper).

 If Trees Could Sing…

 Click here to see Mike Farris talk about one of his favorite trees.
 Video courtesy of The Nature Conservancy and Mike Farris.